jerome-mathew-devops/wordpress-migration/README.md

 * Once you've connected to the instance, run the command "sudo /opt/bitnami/bncert-tool"

 * You will be prompted to answer the a set of questions and it is advised to answer all questions correctly

+  ## Login to WordPress
+* While still connected to the instance, run "sudo cat /home/bitnami/bitnami_credentials" to get the credentials for the wordpress

+* Visit WordPress login page and use the username and password from the step above

+## Assign a Static IP
+	By Default, Our Wordpress instance is assigned an ephemeral IP, meaing the WP IP address is change when ever the Instance stops or restarts.
+Import the WordPress Website

+	We use the All-in-one WP Migration Unlimited Plugin to quickly and easily import nd export the existing WordPress Website to it's new location on AWS.

+* Downlaod the WP Migration Plugin: From our  WordPress website, head over to "Add Plugins" and download the All-in-One WP Migration plugin

+* Activate the All-in-One WP Migration plugin, and access it by clicking the link in your WordPress sidebar column.
+From the All-in-One WP Migration dashboard, enter your existing website URL in the Find field, and your new website URL in the Replace with field.
+Finally, export your website by selecting Export To > File.

+* Import Website File: From your new WordPress Website installation, download the All-in-One WP Migration plugin and go to Import From > File.
+Choose the export file that you downloaded in the previous step.

+* Change Permalink Structure: After you've successfully imported your WordPress website,will need to reset your permalink structure.
+From your WordPress dashboard go to Settings > Permalinks, and select the permalink structure that you prefer (I recommend Post name).